-''' lazy val yourproject = (project in file("generators/yourproject")). → settings(commonSettings).dependsOn(rocketchip) '''
+''' lazy val yourproject = (project in file("generators/yourproject")).

+→settings(commonSettings).dependsOn(rocketchip) '''

 You can then import the classes defined in the submodule in a new project if you add it as a dependency.
-For instance, if you want to use this code in the example project, change the final line in build.sbt to the following.
+For instance, if you want to use this code in the chipyard project, change the final line in build.sbt to the following.

-RoCC vs MMIO
+2.6.3 RoCC vs MMIO